This photo of Todd Jones was taken on a hiking trip in the Roosevelt National Forest in northern Colorado.

 Todd Jones

 I first became interested in studying science and math in about the 8th grade when I discovered my love for reading maps (specifically weather maps) and graphs and plots.
-Plus, I grew up in Northeast Ohio where there is a much-revered television weather man who happened to have gone to the same school system that I was in.
+Plus, I grew up in Northeast Ohio where there was a much-revered television weather man who happened to have gone to the same school system that I was in.
 So that influence was strong.

 Last modified May 9, 2008 by Becca Hatheway.